 When a customer encounters an issue with a company’s products or services, where do they search for an answer?
 The internet.

-Around 25% of customers search for the relevant answers for 10-15 minutes online before approaching a business.
+Did you know that around 25% of customers search for relevant answers for 10-15 minutes online before approaching a business?
 This means that your self-service portal or knowledge base has more potential than you might think.

 Consistent testing of your self-service portal and imbibing valuable customer feedback should be the way forward.

 Even the most experienced employees require training when they become a part of your company.
-Consistent training can get your team up and running and manage customer service challenges with ease.
+Consistent training can keep your team up and running and easily manage customer service challenges.

 The true benefits of a service desk can’t be realized without a well-functioning team that receives ongoing training.

 You need to understand that although modern customer service tools are easy-to-use, they are still known for regular updates.
-Every year there are new problems that arise from data breaches and new security protocols that need to be followed.
-Therefore, it becomes critical to keep your team well-acquainted with all the latest updates and trends.
+Every year, new problems arise from data breaches and new security protocols that need to be followed.
+SSL certificate is one of the security protocols that protect the data from data spying activities.
+A single SSL can encrypt the data that the customer service provider collects on the website.
+Therefore, keeping your team well-acquainted with all the latest updates and customer service trends is critical.

 Just training your employees to use a business tool is not enough.
-You need to go beyond and train them on key customer service skills like empathy, patience, handling difficult customers, etc.
+You need to go beyond and train them on key customer service soft skills such as empathy, patience, persuasive skills, etc.